lsafonso/ReceiptLock/README.md

 ### Adding a Receipt
 1. Tap the "+" button on Dashboard or Receipts tab
+2. **Camera Integration**: Take photos directly in the app or choose from photo library
+3. **OCR Processing**: Automatically extract text and data from receipt images
+4. **Smart Data Extraction**: Auto-fill receipt fields from scanned images
+5. **Image Storage**: Store receipt images alongside data
-2. Fill in receipt information (title, store, date, price, warranty)
+6. Fill in any remaining receipt information (title, store, date, price, warranty)
-3. Optionally attach an image or PDF
-4. OCR will automatically process attached images
-5. Save the receipt
+7. Save the receipt

 ### Managing Receipts
 - **View**: Tap any receipt in the list to see details